gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-RMSFileStatus.md

 Note that a natively protected container file, such as an Outlook data file (.PST) always returns the protection status of Unprotected.

+This cmdlet is not supported for the Azure Information Protection unified labeling client.

 ## EXAMPLES

 ### Example 1: List the protection status for a specified file